kyverno/KDP/proposals/image_verify_enhancements.md

       digestMutate: true

       # Match one or more image patterns
-      images:
+      imageReferences:
       - registry.io/org/*

       # Specify one or more attestors (keys, keyless, other) that
       # must sign the image or attestions.
       # At least 1 attestor is required
       attestors:
+      - entries:
+        # a static key entry
-      - match:
+        - staticKey: {}
-        # Count of attestors.
-Each entry can be
+        # a keyless entry
+        - keyless: {}
-        # a key, a keyless declaration, or a nested match declaration
+        # a nested attestor set
-        # If not specified, all entries must match.
+        - attestors: {}
+        # Optional count of attestors.
 If specified the
         # entry must be between 0 and the size of the list.
-It 0 is
+If 0 or nil is
-        # specified, no checks are performed.
+        # specified, all entries must match.
 Validated signatures are
         # made available in the Context for custom checks.
-        # optional
-        min: 1
+        count: 1
-        entries:
-        - key: "..."
-        - keyless: {}
-        - match: {}

       # Specify one or more attestation checks.
       # optional